 With either EAP-TLS or PEAP with EAP-TLS, the server accepts the client's authentication when the certificate meets the following requirements:

-The client certificate is issued by an enterprise certification authority (CA), or it maps to a user account or to a computer account in the Active Directory directory service.
+The client certificate is issued by an enterprise certification authority (CA).
+Or it maps to a user account or a computer account in the Active Directory directory service.

 The user or the computer certificate on the client chains to a trusted root CA.